bbc/gourmet-sentence-pairs-evaluation/README.md

 # Sentence Pairs Evaluation Tool

-GoURMET project tool.
-Allows users to evaluate the quality of a machine translated sentence in comparison to a human translated sentence.
+GoURMET project evaluation tool.
+The purpose is to evaluate a set of sentences comparing the quality of a machine translated sentence to a human translated sentence where the human translation is assumed to be the gold standard.
+For each case there must be a set of three sentences.
+1. A sentence in the source language
+2. The same sentence translated into the target language by a human
+3. The same sentence translated into the target language by a machine

 # Set up
 1. Install [node v10](https://nodejs.org/en/)